Chronic Fatigue Syndrome An In-Depth Look at the Invisible Illness

 Causes of Chronic Fatigue Syndrome

-The precise reason behind CFS is unclear The exact cause of CFS is not known, but it is probable that a variety of causes contribute to its development.
+The precise reason behind chronic fatigue syndrome is unclear The exact cause of chronic fatigue syndrome is not known, but it is probable that a variety of causes contribute to its development.
 Here are a few possible triggers and causes:

 2. Immune System Dysfunction :- People suffering from CFS typically show symptoms of diminished immune function.
 Although not enough to trigger immune deficiency it can lead the body’s immune system to overreact or underreact to certain stimuli, such as stress and viruses.